Ain Dubai Ferris Wheel Overview

 - The project is being developed by Meraas Holding.

-- The design contract was awarded to WSP Parsons Brinckerhoff.
+- The architect of the project is WSP Parsons Brinckerhoff.

 - Other companies involved with Ain Dubai Ferris Wheel include Hyundai Engineering & Construction, Snohetta and POMA.